 1. MSCHF x Lil Nas X ‘Satan Shoes’ Campaign in 2021

-While Nike hasn’t done anything wrong, they’re certainly making headlines for a recent marketing campaign.
+While Nike hasn’t done anything wrong, they’re certainly making headlines as one of the most recent tasteless marketing campaigns.
 Brooklyn art collective MSCHF paired with the rapper Lil Nas X to create ‘Satan Shoes’ causing quite a stir in the media.

 ‘Satan Shoes’ were dropped by MSCHF on Monday the 29th of March 2021 to coincide with the launch of Lil Nas X’s new single Montero (Call Me By Your Name).
 Releasing only 666 pairs, the shoes were made from modified Nike Air Max 97s which sold out in less than a minute being priced at $1,018 per pair.